lakim/backdoor/README.md

 ### Create a client

 1. Create an awesome client for your platform (Android, Javascript, you name it)
-2. Send me a request so I can link to your client here!
+2. Send me a request so I can link to your project here!